Consultation: | FYEG General Assembly 2024 |

 Background

-- varies more from year to year depending on what project grants are approved
+year depending on what project grants are approved and the success of

 An important aspect of an increased reliance on project grants, is that the